avliu/Lineup-Reader/README.md

 ReadWebsite- class containing main method.
 Contains a method to read the HTML form of the website line by line, looking for events of substitutions, and updating a HashMap of lineups accordingly.

 Writer- class that writes a HashMap of lineups to a text file, in order of time played.

+Output- what is printed on the console after the program runs